-The ECLS-K:2011 has been designed to study the following sets of research questions,
+The ECLS-K:2011 was designed to study the following research questions, which are

-which are organized by the different study data collection instruments.
-While the
+organized into sets pertaining to the different study data collection instruments.

-questions below focus on the early years of the study, the ECLS-K:2011 is designed
+While the questions below focus on the early years of the study, the ECLS-K:2011

-most of the children will be in fifth grade).
+most of the children were in fifth grade).